bertini36/newsaggr/CONTRIBUTING.md

-# Contributing to NewsNow
+# Contributing to NewsAggr

-Thank you for considering contributing to NewsNow!
+Thank you for considering contributing to NewsAggr!
 This document provides guidelines and instructions for contributing to the project.

 ## Adding a New Source

-NewsNow is built to be easily extensible with new sources.
+NewsAggr is built to be easily extensible with new sources.
 Here's a step-by-step guide on how to add a new source:

 ### 1. Create a Feature Branch